-Keep in mind that the automated SEO platforms will also auto generate your descriptions.
-Same rules apply.
+Keep in mind that the automated SEO platforms will also auto-generate your descriptions.
+The same rules apply.
 Your site shouldn’t have duplicate descriptions from page to page.
 Keep an eye out that these are being customized for you.

 Lastly, we have the keyword field.
 Keywords should tell you what the main point of your page content is.
 The keywords don’t actually show up in the search engine results but they are found in your HTML coding.

 Many SEO specialists will tell you that Google doesn’t read the keyword field anymore so it’s not relevant.
 However, you can learn a lot from reading the keyword field.

 Why do we like the keyword field, if it’s not openly visible you ask?
 When creating content, I always start with the keyword field because it helps me stay focused when writing the rest of the content for the page.